 - Proven experience of reviewing, managing and applying appropriate governance standards over large actuarial data sets, including pension scheme liabilities as calculated on different funding measures, membership data, benefit structures, cash flow information, recovery plan information including deficit repair contributions, financial information including gilt yields, corporate bond yields, equity markets, property, insured benefits and other key financial market data.

-- In-depth knowledge of the actuarial responsibilities as issued by the relevant professional bodies associated with the modelling of DB pension schemes and other financial markets (desirable).
+- In-depth knowledge of relevant professional standards, in particular actuarial standards associated with the modelling of DB pension schemes and other financial markets.

 - Problem solving and analytical skills.